High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Results and Discussion

 Figure~\ref{fig:gep_gmp_all} shows extractions of $\mugegm$ from previous Rosenbluth extractions~\cite{arrington03a, christy04} (solid red squares), high-$Q^2$ polarization extractions~\cite{punjabi05, puckett12, puckett10} (hollow squares) and the E01-001 extractions (solid blue circles).
 We see that the E01-001 results are in good agreement with previous Rosenbluth extractions, with uncertainties that are comparable to the polarization measurements.
-These data clearly confirm the discrepancy between high-$Q^2$ Rosenbluth and recoil polarization measurements and provide a improved quantitative measure of this discrepancy.
+These data clearly confirm the discrepancy between high-$Q^2$ Rosenbluth and recoil polarization measurements and provide an improved quantitative measure of this discrepancy.
 This supports the hypothesis that the discrepancy is not simply an experimental error in the Rosenbluth measurements or technique, as our measurement has different and significantly smaller experimental systematics as well as very different radiative corrections.
-This is consistent with the hypothesis that TPE corrections, identical for electron-detection and proton-detection measurements, explain the discrepancy.
+This is consistent with the hypothesis that TPE corrections explain the discrepancy, as TPE corrections modify the e-p cross section without modifying the kinematics, and so yield identical corrections for electron-detection and proton-detection measurements.

-The following sections examine the size of TPE contributions needed to resolve this discrepancy, assuming that TPE explain the entire discrepancy, use the data to set limits on the component of TPE that is nonlinear in $\varepsilon$, and examines the consistency of electron and proton detection measurements as a test of the conventional radiative correction procedures applied.
+The following sections examine the size of TPE contributions needed to resolve this discrepancy, assuming that TPE explains the entire discrepancy, use the data to set limits on the component of TPE that is nonlinear in $\varepsilon$, and examine the consistency of electron and proton detection measurements as a test of the conventional radiative correction procedures applied.